Blog

 7. Watch out for toxic substances

-8. Plan pet-friendly activities
+8. Plan pet-safe activities

 Some parks have designated pet-friendly trails where you and your furry friend can enjoy the outdoors together.
 More and more cafes, restaurants, and breweries with outdoor patios are pet-friendly, which is great in summer months.